 Note: this is the English translation of the obituary I wrote for my grandfather in Croatian in October 2021.
 You can read the original here.

-On October 14th Josip Gobac, the Director of Television Zagreb from 1978 – 1986, passed away from COVID-19.
+Josip Gobac, the Director of Television Zagreb from 1978 – 1986, passed away from COVID-19 on October 14th.
 He was not only a successful journalist, a talented painter, an unstoppable hiker and a big nature lover, Joža Gobac was also my grandfather.
 He died at the age of 89 after catching the virus that he kept warning us about.
-Although he was fully vaccinated, he unfortunately couldn’t beat the disease which has taken away thousands of our loved ones in the last two years.
+Although he was fully vaccinated, he unfortunately couldn’t beat the disease that has taken away thousands of our loved ones in the last two years.
 On October 14, 2021, 19 more people died from COVID in the Republic of Croatia, and like most of those who have died since the beginning of the pandemic, they were marked in the collective memory and the media only with their initials and year of birth.
 They all deserve to be remembered.
 This text is my attempt to remember my grandfather, but also the man who left a huge impact on the development of journalism and media in Croatia and touched the lives of many people.

 Josip Gobac was born on January 6, 1932.
 Or maybe on December 24, 1931.
 He was born in Lički Osik, or maybe in Mušaluk.
 Like much else in the life of Joža Gobac, the truth depended on how it was written in official documents, and the story that my grandfather would tell us.
 One thing is for sure, he was born in the early 1930s in Lika, and then he moved with his family to Popovača, where he spent the first seven years of his life.
 His father was a coachman with the German Getz-Sever family, so the whole Gobac family – mother Marija, father Nikola, sons Joža and Baja – lived in their big house in Popovača.
 At the end of the thirties, they moved to Kutina to a small house in the current Ljudevita Posavskog Street.